 - There’s a flashing LED, so you can easily monitor the speed of the vibe.

-As well as intensity, rate and level controls, there are additional knobs for ‘voice’ and ‘throb’.
+‘The Depths’ tries something new and breaks away from the typical univibe offering.
+As well as intensity, rate and level controls, there are additional knobs for ‘voice’ and ‘throb.’
 The ‘voice’ control works like a tone control, allowing you to bring out low, mid or high ends.
-The ‘throb’ control focuses on the pulse of the low end sounds, which although subtle can be very effective and gives you increased control.
+The ‘throb’ control focuses on the pulse of the low-end sounds, which although subtle can be very effective and gives you increased control.

-There’s true bypass on this pedal, so it won’t muddy your signal at all, and there’s a status LED so you can track the speed of your sweep when you’re on a darkened stage.
+It’s a compact, well-built unit with sturdy metal casing.
+It’s fully analog and can be powered by either a 9V adapter or a 9V battery.
+There’s a true bypass so that it won’t muddy your signal at all, and a status LED so you can track the speed of your sweep when you’re on a darkened stage.

-This pedal’s quite expensive, so it will suit the professional performer who wants to get their hands on something special that they are happy to spend a bit of time getting to grips with.
+It’s quite expensive, so it will suit the professional performer who wants to get their hands on something special that they are happy to spend a bit of time getting to grips with.
 It will be less suited to musicians on a budget.

 - It comes in a sturdy metal case which has a tentacled sea monster design!